Conrad580/Conrad580/README.md

 - Hi, I’m Conrad
-- I’m interested in Discord.js, bot and game design
+- I’m interested in Discord.js, bot and game design and Arduinos
 - I’m currently learning Python and JavaScript

 <!---